 Most of the problems were sorted out with medicines we bought at the local pharmacy.
 We have travel insurance but didn’t need to use it.
 Although when I got really sick in Boracay, Philippines, we contacted our travel insurance to ask how we should proceed in case I needed to be removed from the island.
 World Nomads assisted us with everything.
 Luck me, the doctor solved my problem at the local clinic.
 More about international travel insurance here.

 » Food – As much as we love Italian food, the title of best food goes to the mouth-watering Papaya Salad we ate in Thailand.

-» City – Barcelona is still on the top of our favourite cities.
+» City – Barcelona is still on the top of our favorite cities.
 It has everything we love!

 » Beach – Boracay Island.
-My favourite is Puka Shell and Rob’s is the White Beach.
+My favorite is Puka Shell and Rob’s is the White Beach.
 One word can describe the Philippines: Paradise!

-» Best Party – Hard to choose, but the unpretentious 9 Bar at Khao San Road stole our heart and feet.
+» Best Party – Hard to choose, but the unpretentious Best Bar at Khao San Road stole our hearts and feet.
 Many nights dancing with good music, cheap drinks and awesome people.
-I´d say Berlin come in the second place!
+I´d say Berlin comes in second place!

 » Most Handsome Men – Dutch [OMG!!!!]